-Primary Care Consultation and Services – SNVHS provides a range of primary care services, from annual wellness visits and preventive care, to acute and chronic care /management of illnesses.
-SNVHS can assist patients in having access to an ordering provider for needed labs, various therapies (i.e., physical therapy, occupational therapy etc.) or imaging.
-This bridging service closes the gap between the hard-to-reach medical provider(s) and a patient.
-Results are coordinated with the patient’s treatment team/primary care provider(s) (PCP) for treatment.
+Holistic Primary Care Consultation and Services – SNVHS provides a range of holistic primary care services, from annual wellness visits and preventive care, to acute and chronic care /management of illnesses.
+SNVHS can assist patients in having access to an ordering provider for needed labs, various therapies (i.e., physical therapy, occupational therapy etc.), imaging or injection assistance services.
+Consultation and use of nurse practitioner services aides in bridging the service gap between the hard-to-reach primary medical provider(s) and a patient.
+Results and care services can coordinated with a patient’s other treatment team/primary care provider(s) (PCP) for a more well-rounded treatment.
 SNVHS also works with specialty laboratories for more holistic and functional medicine approaches to wellness for patients.
 By utilizing a combination of Western medicine and Complimentary Alternative Medicine (eastern-based) approaches, patients are given a more holistic approach to their health and wellness.
 Moreover, SNVHS can assist patients to obtain needed referrals to specialists for their health care.
 We do provide referrals to all modalities of healthcare and wellness providers.
 Accessing a nurse practitioner may help initiate effective communication between the patient and their PCP, and help the PCP initiate treatment and manage continued care.

 Trigger point injections (TPI) or bursa/major joint injection: This may be an option for treating pain in some patients.
 TPI is a procedure used to treat painful areas of muscle and fascia that contain trigger points, or knots formed when muscles do not relax.
 Trigger points may irritate the nerves around them and cause referred pain (pain that is felt in another part of the body).
 The injection may contain a local anesthetic or saline, and/or corticosteroid or anti-inflammatory medicine.
 With the injection(s), the trigger point is made inactive and the pain is alleviated.
 Injection of soft tissues (such as bursa) and joints are a very useful addition to physical or occupational therapies in combating musculoskeletal pain and disability.
 They are most effective when combined with rehabilitation regimens such as stretching and strengthening.
 Many patients benefit from injections with relief of pain, increased range of motion and improved activity.
 Bursa and joint injections are injections of a local anesthetic or saline, and/or corticosteroid or anti-inflammatory medicine into the joint, bursa, and/or tendon relieve inflammation/pain and help to restore function.